xebialabs/xl-deploy-kubernetes-helm-chart/README.md

-# Digital.ai Deploy HA on Kubernetes Helm Chart
+# Helm Charts for Digital.ai Deploy on Kubernetes
-This repository contains a Helm Chart for Xebialabs Deploy product.
-The Helm Chart automates and simplifies deploying XL-Deploy clusters on Kubernetes and other Kubernetes-enabled Platforms by providing the essential features you need to keep your clusters up and running.
+This repository contains Helm Charts for Digital.ai (formerly Xebialabs) Deploy product.
+The Helm Chart automates and simplifies deploying Digital.ai Deploy clusters on Kubernetes and other Kubernetes-enabled Platforms by providing the essential features you need to keep your clusters up and running.

 ## Prerequisites Details
 * Kubernetes v1.17+
 * A running Kubernetes cluster
 	- Dynamic storage provisioning enabled
 	- StorageClass for persistent storage.
 The [Installing StorageClass Helm Chart](#installing-storageclass-helm-chart) section provides steps to install storage class on OnPremise Kubernetes cluster and AWS Elastic Kubernetes Service(EKS) cluster.
-	- StorageClass which is expected to be used with XL-Deploy should be set as default StorageClass
+	- StorageClass which is expected to be used with Digital.ai Deploy should be set as default StorageClass
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and setup to use the cluster
 - [Helm](https://helm.sh/docs/intro/install/) 3 installed
-- License File for XL-Deploy in base64 encoded format
+- License File for Digital.ai Deploy in base64 encoded format
 - Repository Keystorefile in base64 encoded format

 ## Chart Details
 This chart will deploy following components:
-* PostgreSQL single instance / pod (**NOTE:** For production grade installations it is recommended to use an external PostgreSQL).
+* PostgreSQL single instance / pod

+(**NOTE:** For production grade installations it is recommended to use an external PostgreSQL).
 Alternatively users may want to  install postgres-ha on kubernetes.
 For more information, refer [Crunchy PostgreSQL Operator](https://github.com/CrunchyData/postgres-operator/tree/master/installers/helm)
 * RabbitMQ in highly available configuration
 * HAProxy ingress controller
-* XL-Deploy Multiple Master and Worker
+* Digital.ai Deploy Multiple Master and Worker
-> **Note**: Satellites are expected to be deployed outside the kubernetes cluster.
+> **Note**: Satellites are expected to be deployed outside the Kubernetes cluster.

-## Requirements

 ## Tested Configuration
-- **Supported Platforms:** - OnPremise Kubernetes (v1.18+), AWS Elastic Kubernetes Service (EKS v1.17+)
+- **Supported Platforms:** - OnPremise Kubernetes, AWS Elastic Kubernetes Service (EKS)
-- **Storage:** - Network File System (NFS v1.2.11), AWS Elastic File System (EFS v0.13.2)
+- **Storage:** - Network File System (NFS), AWS Elastic File System (EFS)
-- **Messaging Queue:** - Rabbit MQ (v1.47.0)
+- **Messaging Queue:** - Rabbit MQ
-- **Database:** - Postgresql (v 9.8.5)
+- **Database:** - Postgresql
-- **LoadBalancers:** - HAProxy Ingress Controller (v0.9.1)
+- **LoadBalancers:** - HAProxy Ingress Controller

 ## Installing StorageClass Helm Chart
+ If you are using storage class other than NFS and EFS then please proceed with installation steps
-##### NFS Client Provisioner for OnPremise Kubernetes cluster
+### NFS Client Provisioner for OnPremise Kubernetes cluster
-* For deploying helm chart, `nfs server` and `nfs mount path` is required.
+* For deploying helm chart, `nfs server` and `nfs mount path` are required.
 * Before installing NFS Provisioner helm chart, you need to add the stable helm repository to your helm client as shown below:
 ```bash
 helm repo add stable https://charts.helm.sh/stable